solana-foundation/solana-improvement-documents/proposals/0023-asynchronous-program-execution-and-broadcast.md

 current UserBlockSlot are added to the leaders PoH ledger as UserBlockEntry.

-The N concurrent Builder create blocks out of user transactions.
+The N concurrent builders create blocks out of user transactions.
-These are transmitted to the cluster via turbine.
+These are transmitted to the cluster via turbine concurrently with the scheduled leader and other builders.
 The leader receives and decodes them and generates a UserBlockEntry, and adds it to PoH as soon as the leaders PoH has started the UserBlockSlot.

 Validators can vote on leader blocks by executing the votes, but before completing the execution of UserBlock transactions.